 A plug-in hybrid electric vehicle is a vehicle that is powered by a combination of an electric motor and a gasoline engine.
 Like a battery electric vehicle, the vehicle can be plugged in to charge and will run on the battery for some or all of your drive – from 15 to 60 miles.
 Unlike a battery electric vehicle, once the battery charge is depleted, the gasoline kicks in and the vehicle runs like a fuel efficient gas-powered hybrid car to extend the range of the vehicle.
 This makes the combined range from electricity and gasoline, 350-600 miles, comparable to a gas-powered car.
 Recharging the battery is completed easily overnight using either Level 1 (120V) or Level 2 (240V) charging, and a quick stop by the gasoline station can fill up the tank in about 5 minutes.

 Fuel Cell Electric Vehicle

 A fuel cell electric vehicle is powered by an electric drive motor and uses a fuel cell to convert hydrogen into electricity.
 Like a gas-powered car, they are capable of refueling in 3-5 minutes, but at a hydrogen dispenser instead of a gas pump.
 Driving range is comparable to gas cars, about 300-350 miles on each tank of hydrogen.
-Hydrogen fueling stations, however, are not yet widely available outside of California, and as of April 2018, these vehicles are currently only available for sale in California.
+Hydrogen fueling stations, however, are not yet widely available outside of California.
+These vehicles could be introduced in select northeast states if hydrogen refueling stations are built.
 FCEVs will be introduced in select northeast states once hydrogen refueling stations are built.

 See how electric cars fit your lifestyle